Acts 4

 36And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, and of the country of Cyprus, 37Having land, sold it, and brought the money, and laid it at the apostles’ feet.

 Barnabas is a Levite, a member of the priestly tribe.
 He owns land - significant wealth.
 And he sells it.
-He is not compelled to do so by any rule.
 He is compelled by the same spirit that compelled the others: having encountered the risen Christ, property no longer feels like security.
 What feels like security now is belonging to the people of God and participating in their care for one another.